iamtrushar/Documents/gitRebase.md

 Here is an example of how rebase works with pull request.

-Make sure you have basic configuration setup in gitConfig from here https://github.com/pandell/SamplePliWeb/wiki/Git-configuration.
+Make sure you have basic configuration setup in gitConfig from [here](https://github.com/pandell/SamplePliWeb/wiki/Git-configuration).
 Git config is found in %userprofile%\.gitConfig

 Create two branches (`branch1` & `branch2`) from `master` repo, add two files (`file1`, `file2` respectively in each branch) and pushed them to remote.
 Next create a PR for `branch1` and approve it.
 See below upto this point: